 Business surprises in the U.S.A.

-“It is an exceptional idea to bring together student groups from Belgium, Russia and China in Quangzhou, the resulting interaction vividly shows the differences that we have and at the same time it shows how much we have in common”
+“It is an exceptional idea to bring together student groups from all over the world, the resulting interaction vividly shows the differences that we have and at the same time it shows how much we have in common”

 During the EMBA, our Personal Development Program (within the Leadership Track) is designed to develop resilient, adaptive, and focused leaders capable of contributing to the creation of high performance teams and organizations concerned with the performance and wellbeing of their employees and the sustainability of their business.